 Chinese New Year is almost here!
-Whether you’ve booked the restaurant for your family reunion dinner or prefer to order your CNY takeaway instead, there’s no denying food will feature heavily in your celebrations.
-But festive snacks aside, you’re going to need to keep the famalam entertained if you decide to venture out.
-Luckily, we know exactly where all the CNY fun is at.
+If you’ve booked your family reunion dinner or an all-out CNY takeaway at home and have finished filling your cupboards with festive snacks, then you’ll need to turn your attention to how you’re going to keep the famalam entertained if you decide to venture out come Chinese New Year.
+Luckily, we’ve been busy looking out for CNY fam fun, so you can start planning right now.
 Here’s our list of all the best ways to celebrate Chinese New Year with kids in Singapore and enjoy the best things to do with the family over the holiday.
 Gong Xi Fa Cai!

 Where: S.E.A.
 Aquarium, 8 Sentosa Gateway, Resorts World Sentosa

-There are lots of festive happenings at Sun Yat Sen Nanyang Memorial Hall over Chinese New Year (see below!), and one of our faves is visiting the latest lawn installation, ‘Blessings Come A-Knocking’.
-This installation represents the memorial hall’s wish for protection against the trials and tribulations brought about by the pandemic, something we are definitely on board with.
+There are lots of festive happenings at Sun Yat Sen Nanyang Memorial Hall over Chinese New Year (see below!), and one of our faves is visiting the latest lawn installation.
+Celebrate Wan Qing Festival of Spring 2023 with ‘Bunny-ful Blessings!’
+These cute critters are part of an exciting line up of programmes and activities suitable for all ages.

-It’s not just the displays that are worth checking out at Sun Yat Sen Nanyang Memorial Hall; visit on the 1 February between 10 – 11am, and you’ll be treated to a lion dance performance to see in the first day of the Lunar New Year!
+It’s not just the displays that are worth checking out at Sun Yat Sen Nanyang Memorial Hall; visit on the 22 January 2023 between 10 – 11am, and you’ll be treated to a lion dance performance to celebrate the Lunar New Year!
 Do the kids fancy trying the Lion Dance for themselves?
-They can with the Lion Dance workshop taking place on the 13 February.
+They can with the Lion Dance workshop taking place on the 4 February 2023.
 Or, if your kids like to make a noise, then head straight for the Festive Chinese Drum Workshop.
 Finally, for the crafters out there, how about a lantern-making workshop?
 Learn all the basics and design, paint and print patterns to create your own family masterpiece!